-The group loan notes at 31 March 2022 are repayable in four tranches, £250.0m on 30 June 2027, £255.0m on 15 November 2035, £198.0m on 23 March 2040 and £1.0m on 30 June 2031 in line with the related bond repayments (see note 5).
+The group loan notes at 31 March 2023 are repayable in four tranches, £250.0m on 30 June 2027, £255.0m on 15 November 2035, £198.0m on 23 March 2040 and £1.0m on 30 June 2031 in line with the related bond repayments (see note 5).
 These balances have arisen due to the loaning of raised funds to other group companies.
 Interest is paid annually in line with the related bond interest payment dates as set out in note 5 at a rate equivalent to that paid on the related bonds.

-The amounts owed by group undertakings are not impaired in any way and are fully recoverable as the group undertaking holding the debt has been deemed a going concern by the directors of that company due to a net asset position and future profit forecasts.
+The amounts owed by group undertakings are not impaired and are fully recoverable as the group undertaking holding the debt has been deemed a going concern by the directors of that company, has sufficient net asset to be able to repay the debt, and is forecasting future profits.